 Hiring an Apprentice

 Apprenticeships are big news at the moment, especially with the impending launch of the plumbing and heating trailblazer apprenticeships.
-If one of your aims for 2018 is to take on an apprentice, do you even know where to start?
+If one of your aims is to take on an apprentice, do you even know where to start?
 The CIPHE has put together this handy little guide to help you out.

 Who can be an apprentice?

 An apprentice can be a new or even a current employee (i.e. a laborer who wants to learn a trade).
 Apprentices are aged over 16 and combine working on the tools with study through a recognised training provider towards a formal qualification.

 First you need to choose an apprenticeships framework or standard for an apprenticeship in your industry and at a suitable level.
 For the plumbing and heating industry you can find the Plumbing and Domestic Heating Technician trailblazer standard here which sits at Level 3.

 Next you need to find a training organisation that offers apprenticeships for the framework or standard you’ve chosen.
 In the plumbing and heating industry four good places to start are:

 Then you’ll need to advertise your apprenticeship, but don’t worry the training organisation you have chosen to work through will do this all for you, via the Government’s ‘find an apprenticeship’ service.

 You may have a number of applicants.
 Once you have decided upon your ideal apprentice you’ll need to make an ‘apprenticeship agreement’ and ‘commitment statement’ with them.